-Ahhh, winter … the quick metallic bite of skate blades on a frozen pond, snowflakes gracefully falling from the steely sky, the bracing cold bringing colour to our cheeks!
+Ahhh, winter … the quick metallic bite of skate blades on a frozen pond snowflakes gracefully falling from the steely sky, the bracing cold bringing color to our cheeks!
 That’s a rather idealized picture of the season and it certainly isn’t everyone’s cup of tea.
 However, winter truly is here and we can certainly learn, at the very least, to get along with it.

 Traditional Chinese Medicine (TCM) has some great advice for getting the most out of winter.

-Of course we need to protect our bodies in winter.
-Dressing warmly in layers of clothing composed of natural fibres is ideal.
+Of course, we need to protect our bodies in winter.
+Dressing warmly in layers of clothing composed of natural fibers is ideal.
 While we want to stay warm, we also want to avoid any excessive perspiration that can chill us.
 Natural fibres can wick away perspiration to protect us.